Firebladedoge229/RobloxStudioManager/README.md

 - Plugin Editor: Manage the status of Built-In plugins by enabling or disabling them with ease.
 - Advanced Options: Unlock more powerful features, such as enabling ROBLOX Studio's internal settings or pausing updates.

+## Themes

+> [!WARNING]
+> Roblox has been rolling out a new interface in Roblox Studio that reduces UI customizability.\
+> Disable the "Next-Gen Studio Interface" option in the Flags menu if you plan to modify your theme.

+Roblox Studio Manager lets you customize themes easily:

+- Access **Settings > Theme Manager** to modify themes.
+- Patching Roblox Studio is required to use custom themes.
+- Community-created themes are available in the [Discussions](https://github.com/Firebladedoge229/RobloxStudioManager/discussions) tab.

 ## Installation

 Simply run the executable found at the [Releases](https://github.com/Firebladedoge229/RobloxStudioManager/releases/latest/download/RobloxStudioManager.exe) page.